Ehnryu/build/README.md

 # seperate flags with /
 # you can also not print the contents of the line
 @dp echo "not printing contents so you can only see this"
+# As you've seen, you can make comments with #
 ```